locka99/cpp-to-rust-book/setting_up_rust/index.md

 Popular IDEs such as Eclipse, IntelliJ, Visual Studio all have plugins that work to varying degrees of integration with Rust.

-* [Rust plugin for IntelliJ](https://intellij-rust.github.io/) is under active development.
+* [Rust plugin for IntelliJ IDEA](https://intellij-rust.github.io/) is under active development.
 This plugin has a lot of traction and is turning around new versions on a nearly weekly basis.
 Offers syntax highlighting, autocomplete \(via built-in parser\), cargo builts and eventually other functionality.
 [IntelliJ](https://www.jetbrains.com/idea/download/#section=windows) is a commercial product but it comes in a community edition which is sufficient for development.
 * [RustDT for Eclipse](https://github.com/RustDT/RustDT) is also under active development.
 It adds syntax highlighting, autocomplete \(via racer\), cargo builds and rustfmt functionality to Eclipse.
 * [Visual Rust plugin for Microsoft Studio](https://github.com/PistonDevelopers/VisualRust) .
 Offers syntax highlighting, autocompletion, interactive debugging.
 * Atom is a popular editor with heaps of plugins.
 These plugins are very useful for Rust: